-Page Turners provides individualized intervention plans for students in grades Kindergarten through 8 who struggle with reading and/or literacy.
-Each student receives one-on-one instruction, either in my dedicated home office or at the student's school site.
+Page Turners provides individualized intervention plans for students in grades Kindergarten through High School who struggle with reading and/or literacy.
+Each student receives one-on-one instruction in my dedicated home office.

-The core of the Page Turners program is the Barton Reading and Spelling System.
-The Barton Program is an Orton-Gillingham-based program and is appropriate for improving the reading skills of children with dyslexia, as well as children with other language-based learning differences.
+The core of the Page Turners program is either the Wilson Reading System or the Barton Reading and Spelling Program, depending upon the individual need of each student.
+Both programs are Orton-Gillingham-based and are appropriate for improving the reading skills of children with dyslexia, as well as children with other language-based learning differences.

-The keys that make this program successful are that it is:
+The keys that make these programs successful are that they are:

 A main focus of Page Turners' program is to provide an environment in which each student feels safe to explore new ideas and concepts without the fear often associated with making a mistake.